playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 }
 ```

-This might look correct, but yeilds us a compiler error:
+This might look correct, but yields us a compiler error:

 ```
 Error: src/app/app.module.ts:5:7 - error NG2007: Class is using Angular features but is not decorated.
 Please add an explicit Angular decorator.